dragonfly-science/dragonfly-website/content/news/2018-09-21-nms/content.md

 ---
-title: Tech support for the National Monitoring System
+title: Streamlining the National Monitoring System
 ---
-Our work with the Ministry for the Environment helped stand up the data collection, management and storage aspects of the National Monitoring System.
+Our work with the Ministry for the Environment helped streamline the data collection, management and storage aspects of the National Monitoring System.
 The NMS monitors all the resource consents issued by councils around the country.
+A spreadsheet-based analysis system was shifted to using R, reducing the work that needed to be done by MfE to collate the data.

 <!--more-->